There’s Gold in Them Thar Hills!

 Mark Twain’s books Tom Sawyer and The Adventures of Huckleberry Finn captured my imagination during the hot summers of growing up in Middletown, Delaware.
 Though I haven’t read them in years it doesn’t take long to pull back the memory of Tom Sawyer’s fake funeral or the exciting adventures of Tom and Huck along the Mississippi River.
 Mark Twain introduced readers to another character, Colonel Mulberry Sellers who is known for his declaration, “There’s gold in them thar hills!”

-Some think that California gold rush miners inspired Mark Twain with this character when they told him about Dr. M. F. Stephenson, a geology and mineral expert who served as an assayer in Georgia in the 1840s.
+Some think California gold rush miners inspired Mark Twain with this character when they told him about Dr. M. F. Stephenson, a geology and mineral expert who served as an assayer in Georgia in the 1840s.
 While many thought the Georgia gold rush had run its course and California was the land where gold was just waiting to be picked up off the ground, Stephenson strongly disagreed, exclaiming, “Why go to California?
 In that ridge lies more gold than man ever dreamt of.
 There’s millions in it.”

 Mark Twain’s creative juices transformed Stephenson’s statement into: “There’s gold in them thar hills” and “There’s millions in it.”